BaronYSYong/openrtm-tutorial/tutorial_notes/Step3_Data_Port_Comm_Push_Type.md

 Select File -> “Open New System Editor”, then, drag / drop both RTCs from “Name Service View” to the editor

 Next, connect both connectors by drag/drop.
 An dialog will be shown, immediately after you connect.
-Then select “push” in Dtataflow type.
+Then select “push” in Dataflow type.

 ![](image/14.png)

 Okay, you are ready to communicate.

 ![](image/15.png)

 When you activate both RTCs, you can find “Input number” in console of ConsoleIn.